India's Nuclear Programme — Overview

 FeatureDetail

-AERBGives Atomic Energy Regulatory Board statutory status (currently functions under executive order)
+AERBGives Atomic Energy Regulatory Board statutory status (previously functioned under executive order under the 1962 Act) — strengthens regulatory independence

 Nuclear Technology Applications Beyond Power